PAMunb/benchmark/README.md

 benchmark.sh all <uri_or_folder> 30m directed_greybox 1 test1
 ```

-Available options for the type of fuzzing are(to pass multiple types use ';' as separator):
+Available options for the type of fuzzing are (to pass multiple types, use ';' as separator):

 - blackbox
 - greybox